brionballard/payMe/README.md

 1) Have a jobs table available in your DB, if not, you can run `php artisan queue:table`
 2) The queue is being listened to while the server is running.
 To this you can run `php artisan queue:listen`

+# API Endpoints
+- Transactions `/api/transactions/{action}`
+    - debit
+    - charge
+    - withdraw
+    - deposit
+    - refund

+- Get Transactions - `/api/users/transactions`
+- Get Balance - `/api/users/balance`
+- Get ApiKeys - `/api/account/keys`

+- Issue API Key - `/api/issue-key`
+    - Returns a random user API key assuming your database has been migrated and seeded

+# Models
+ - Balance
+ - ApiKey
+ - Transaction

+# Events
+- TransactionCreated
+    - TransactionCreated will handle storing and logging transactions in both a database table and a log file stored in `storage/logs/transactions.log`.
+        - The purpose of the text file redundancy is to demonstrate the possibility of using Event Sourcing to rebuild the transaction table in the event of data loss or migration.